platonic-io/detsys-testkit/doc/simulation_testing.md

 ### NATO's Software Engineering conference in 1968

-Here's the concluding remark from Alan Perlis about a discussion about a paper on simulation testing by Brian Randell at the first [conference](http://homepages.cs.ncl.ac.uk/brian.randell/NATO/nato1968.PDF) on Software Engineering (this is where we got the term from) in 1968:
+Here's the concluding remark from Alan Perlis (the first recipient of the Turing Award) about a discussion about a paper on simulation testing by Brian Randell at the first [conference](http://homepages.cs.ncl.ac.uk/brian.randell/NATO/nato1968.PDF) on Software Engineering (this is where we got the term from) in 1968: